stevenwhitespacesystems/cyberhawk-technical-test/notes/Setup.md

 I've also installed prettier and eslint to format the code and lint the code respectively using the airbnb style guide.

+For styling I've installed Tailwind CSS as it is the modern standard for styling applications utilising shadcn/ui for the components.

 ## Backend

 I've installed ECS to lint the php code and PHPStan to check for errors and potential security issues.